Arjan Singh: Indo-Pakistani War of 1965

-The war ended with a ceasefire being declared by both nations on 23 September.
-Singh led the IAF during the war showing unparalleled leadership and remained cool and inspirational throughout.

 Singh was awarded India's second-highest civilian award, the Padma Vibhushan for his leadership during the war.
 On 15 January 1966, in recognition of the contribution of the IAF, the post of the CAS was upgraded to the rank of Air Chief Marshal.
 Singh became the first Officer to hold the rank of Air Chief Marshal.

 On 7 June 1966, with the retirement of General Jayanto Nath Chaudhuri, Singh took over as the Chairman of the Chiefs of Staff Committee, a post he held until he retired.
 In 1967, in a rare honour to a non-British Service Chief, Singh was invited to receive the salute as the reviewing officer of the passing out parade at his alma mater, the RAF College Cranwell.

 After heading the IAF for almost five years, the second-longest term as Chief of the Air Staff in history, Singh retired in July 1969, at the age of 50.

 Diplomatic and political career

 In 1971, after his retirement, Singh was appointed India's Ambassador to Switzerland, the Holy See and Liechtenstein.
 He presented his credentials to the President of the Swiss Confederation, Rudolf Gnägi on 2 April 1971.

 MIAF Arjan Singh carrying the Marshal's baton with the President of India, K. R. Narayanan and Prime Minister of India, Atal Bihari Vajpayee after being promoted to Five Star rank in a ceremony at the Rashtrapati Bhavan.

 After a three-year stint at Bern, Singh then took over as the High Commissioner of India to Kenya in 1974.
 Singh spent three years heading the High Commission of India at Nairobi, till 1977.
 Subsequently, he served as a member of the National Commission for Minorities from 1978 to 1981.

 Singh also served as the chairman of the Indian Institute of Technology Delhi from 1980 to 1983 and was a director of the Grindlays Bank from 1981 to 1988.

+He was very moved by the attacks on Sikhs during the 1984 anti-sikh riots, and had given lots of help to Jagjit Singh Aurora when he was forming The Sikh Forum in 1985, where he was a member and regular speaker.

 On 12 December 1989, Singh was appointed Lieutenant Governor of Delhi by the president of India.
 He served in the position for a year, till December 1990.